 Central Scotland Regional Equality Council’s Forth Valley Communities for Conservation project will bring together 120 households from minority ethnic and LGBTI communities living in Central Scotland.
 The project will aim to reduce carbon emissions in households and empower members of the community to work together to change their behaviour to positively tackle climate change.

-We will work with the 120 households from minority ethnic communities living in the Forth Valley area to support and advise; build capacity and resilience around climate change through multi-layered interventions.
-The long-term impact of the project is to help minority ethnic communities make necessary behaviour changes to reduce their CO2 emissions; foster community cohesion through involvement in climate change related initiatives and reduce social isolation.
+We will work with households from minority ethnic and LGBTI communities living in the Forth Valley area to support and advise; build capacity and resilience around climate change through multi-layered interventions.
+The long-term impact of the project is to help minority ethnic communities make necessary behaviour changes to reduce their CO2e emissions; foster community cohesion through involvement in climate change related initiatives and reduce social isolation.

 10 tips to top up your warmth and save money this summer!

 - Turn your thermostat down by 1 degree celsius.
 This can cut your annual heating bill by 10%

 - Turn switches off at the wall when you’re not using them.
 This will save money and energy.

 - Replace standard lightbulbs with CFL or LED bulbs.
 This can save you £35 a year.

 - Spend one minute less in the shower each day.
 This could save you £10 per year, per person.